Quickstart

 $env:PATH += ";<USB_DRIVE_LETTER>:\"

-Download the binary for your Mac from the Releases page.
+Download the binary for your Mac:

-tegata-darwin-arm64for Apple Silicon (M1 and later)tegata-darwin-amd64for Intel
+- tegata-darwin-arm64 for Apple Silicon (M1 and later)

 Make the binary executable and copy it to your USB drive by running the following commands, replacing <USB_DRIVE_NAME> with the actual name of your drive:

-chmod +x tegata-darwin-arm64 # or chmod +x tegata-darwin-amd64 for Macs with Intel processors
+chmod +x tegata-darwin-arm64 # Or chmod +x tegata-darwin-amd64 for Macs with Intel processors

-cp tegata-darwin-arm64 /Volumes/<USB_DRIVE_NAME>/tegata # or cp tegata-darwin-amd64 /Volumes/<USB_DRIVE_NAME>/tegata for Macs with Intel processors
+cp tegata-darwin-arm64 /Volumes/<USB_DRIVE_NAME>/tegata # Or cp tegata-darwin-amd64 /Volumes/<USB_DRIVE_NAME>/tegata for Macs with Intel processors

 macOS might block the binary the first time you run it.
 For the exact steps to clear the quarantine flag, see the macOS setup guide.